The Best Testosterone Boosters for Men Over 50

 Whole grains

-Most men meet zinc needs through diet, but supplementation may help if levels are low.
+Supports testosterone production, immune function, and cell repair.
+Most men meet zinc needs through diet, but supplementation helps if levels are low.

 Consider seeing a doctor if you experience: